- Organization of solely black congressional representatives

 - Functions as an arm of the Democratic Party

 The CBC was established in January 1969.
-Its founders were Representatives John Conyers and Charles Diggs of Michigan, Ron Dellums and Gus Hawkins of California, Charles Rangel and Shirley Chisholm of New York, Louis Stokes of Ohio, Ralph Metcalf and George Collins of Illinois, Parren Mitchell of Maryland, Robert Nix of Pennsylvania, William Clay of Missouri, and Delegate from the District of Columbia Walter Fauntroy.
+Its founders were Representatives John Conyers and Charles Diggs of Michigan, Ron Dellums and Gus Hawkins of California, Charles Rangel and Shirley Chisholm of New York, Louis Stokes of Ohio, Ralph Metcalfe and George Collins of Illinois, Parren Mitchell of Maryland, Robert Nix of Pennsylvania, William Clay of Missouri, and Delegate from the District of Columbia Walter Fauntroy.

-In the 1990s Republican Congressman J.C.
+In the 1990s, black Republican Congressman J.C.
 Watts of Oklahoma refused CBC membership and described unnamed black Democratic leaders as “race-hustling poverty pimps.”
-Another Republican, Rep. Gary Franks elected from Connecticut in 1990, accepted membership in the CBC but soon found that, despite paying $5,000 in dues, he was never informed of some of its meetings and was locked out of others by Democrats who wanted to keep what they discussed in those meetings secret from Republicans.
-In 1993, after Franks threatened to quit the Caucus, then-chairman Kweisi Mfume of Maryland persuaded him to stay by agreeing to a deal.
-Chairman Mfume’s deal was that the “Democratic Caucus” of the CBC — i.e., every member except Republican Franks — would continue to exclude him from their private meetings where they voted to set policies.
-But these policies, Mfume promised, would then be discussed and voted on again by the full CBC, where Franks was a minority of one.
+Another Republican, Rep. Gary Franks, who was elected to Congress from Connecticut in 1990, accepted membership in the CBC but soon found that, despite having paid $5,000 in dues, he was never informed of some of its meetings and was locked out of others by Democrats who wanted to keep what they discussed in those meetings secret from Republicans.
+For example, after the CBC’s weekly half-hour lunches, Franks was required to leave the room, so the Democrats could thereafter converse only among themselves.

 In April 2009, a delegation of seven CBC members traveled to Havana to meet with former Cuban president Fidel Castro.
 After the meeting, they praised Castro as a warm and hospitable host, and called for an end to America’s longstanding ban on travel to Cuba.
 According to CBC Chairwoman Barbara Lee, “The fifty-year embargo just hasn’t worked.
 The bottom line is that we believe its time to open dialogue with Cuba.”
 Reflecting on her moments with Castro, Lee said, “It was quite a moment to behold.”
 Rep. Bobby Rush said of his conversation with Castro, “It was almost like listening to an old friend….
 In my household I told Castro he is known as the ultimate survivor.”
-Rep. Laura Richardson, meanwhile, said Castro was receptive to President (and former CBC member) Barack Obama’s message of reconciliation.
+Rep. Laura Richardson, meanwhile, said that Castro was receptive to President (and former CBC member) Barack Obama’s message of reconciliation.
 “He listened,” said Richardson.
 “He [Castro] said the exact same thing as President Obama said.”
 Added Richardson: “He looked right into my eyes and he said, ‘How can we help?
 How can we help President Obama?’”

 In a November 2012 press conference, CBC chair Marcia Fudge accused Republican Senator John McCain of “sexism and racism” because of criticism he had directed against U.S. Ambassador to the United Nations, Susan Rice, who is black, for false testimony she had given regarding a September 11, 2012 terrorist attack on the U.S. consulate in Benghazi, Libya.
-Said Fudge: There is a clear, a clear in my opinion, sexism and racism that goes with these comments that are being made by, unfortunately, Senator McCain and others.”
+Said Fudge: “There is a clear, a clear in my opinion, sexism and racism that goes with these comments that are being made by, unfortunately, Senator McCain and others.”
 During the same press conference, Rep. Gwen Moore (D-Wisconsin) said: “What unmitigated gall for these [Republican] men to attack the permanent representative to the United Nations Susan E. Rice….
 [T]o batter this woman because they don’t feel they have had the ability to batter President Obama is something that we, the women, are not going to stand by and watch.”

+In 2014, CBC members reacted with outrage to two separate white-police-vs.-black-suspect altercations that: (a) resulted in the deaths of the blacks involved, and (b) became the focal points of a massive, nationwide protest movement alleging that white officers were routinely targeting African Americans with racial profiling and the unjustified use of force.
+The deceased were a 43-year-old New Yorker named Eric Garner and 18-year-old Michael Brown of Ferguson, Missouri.
 In response to these incidents, the CBC pushed President Barack Obama to mandate that police officers across the United States must undergo “diversity training as it relates to minorities, the disabled, mentally ill persons and new immigrants whom they are sworn to protect and serve.”
 “These tragedies have illuminated, with the harsh light of truth, the deep divisions and very real disparities that we have yet to overcome as a nation,” said Rep. William Lacy Clay.
 CBC chairman G.K.
 Butterfield said his Caucus had told Obama that “we need to have some form of police training, not just body cameras — body cameras are not going to get the job done….
 [W]e’ve got to have … sensitivity training.”

-In January 2015, CBC objected strenuously when Republican House Speaker John Boehner—without first asking President Obama for his approval—invited Israeli Prime Minister Benjamin Netanyahu to speak to Congress on March 3rd about the gravity of the growing Iranian nuclear threat and his “profound disagreement” with the deal that the Obama Administration was pursuing with Iran.
+In January 2015, the CBC objected strenuously when Republican House Speaker John Boehner—without first asking President Obama for his approval—invited Israeli Prime Minister Benjamin Netanyahu to speak to Congress on March 3rd about the gravity of the growing Iranian nuclear threat and his “profound disagreement” with the deal that the Obama Administration was pursuing with Iran.
 Numerous CBC members boycotted the speech, citing Netanyahu’s act of “disrespect” against Obama.